jhs2jhs/WebDownloadJobsManage/README.md

 2. nodejs sever needs to fill the rest jobs.
 3. nodejs client start to work then.
 4. how to add new jobs without stopping???
+5. design a protocol chart
+6. common error: 'http encode, check / in the end of url'
+7. job manager need to add path automatically, in the folder.
+8. job manager need to change the time duration for download, automatically.
+9. job manager needs to know if the client is dead or not.

 ## done:
 1. python db_insert_row.py to insert db from local db into mongodb server